MHannan94/mod3_project/README.md

 H0 = Bikepoints in highly populated areas have the same number of faulty docks as general bikepoints H1 = Bikepoints in highly populated areas have more faulty docks

-Higher populated areas have more larger bikepoints
+Higher populated areas have larger bikepoints
 H0 = Bikepoints in highly populated areas have the same number of docks as general bikepoints H1 = Bikepoints in highly populated areas have more docks than general bikepoints